 Students who are just beginning or those who have studied for many years can benefit from the knowledge and experience of a professional faculty member.
 The focus of our program is serious and thorough study, as well as personal growth through music.
 Lessons are private and are individually scheduled between the teacher and the student after signed registration and payment has been received.
 Weekend and evening hours are available.

-The academic year is divided into three semesters: Fall, Winter and Spring-Summer.
+The program year is divided into three semesters: Fall, Spring, and Summer.
 New students may begin at any time.
 Continuing students must register for each semester.

 Tuition for Music Lessons and Classes